saattrupdan/saattrupdan.github.io/_posts/2019-09-07-naturalselection-easily-evolve-neural-networks.md

 Here I set the size of the population to 30 and evolve it for 30 generations, by which I mean that I will be working with 30 neural networks and run the above-mentioned algorithm 30 times.

-All I want to do is train the networks to the point where I can distinguish the good ones from the bad, so I ended up only training them for a single epoch.
-To avoid some networks that take *ages* to train I also set the maximum training time to two minutes.
+All I want to do is train the networks to the point where I can distinguish the good ones from the bad, so I decided to only train them for a single epoch, but to avoid training some networks for *ages* I also set the maximum training time to two minutes.
 The other parameters are self-explanatory and [completely standard](https://keras.io/examples/cifar10_cnn/):

 ```python
 >>> import naturalselection as ns